Medicine for the Elderly covers these main areas:

-There are currently nine consultants in the Medicine for the Elderly team.
+There are currently twelve consultants in the Medicine for the Elderly team.

-Around 62% of our inpatients are aged 65 years and over and the Medicine for the Elderly team provides specialist care and advice for patients over the age of 75 years at SASH.
-Abinger, Bletchingley, Hazelwood, Meadvale and Nutfield Wards are focused on general medicine for the elderly.
+The Department of Medicine for the Elderly team provides specialist care and advice for patients over the age of 75 years at the Trust.

 The community consultants provide care within in the community linking in closely with the local GPs, care homes and community trusts.
 There is a dedicated liaison service to both rehabilitation wards at Crawley Hospital and to the Horizon unit at Horsham Hospital.
 First Community Health provides rehabilitation beds for East Surrey patients at Caterham Dene Hospital.